ShijieZhou-UCLA/VLM4D/README.md

 ## Citation
 ```
 @inproceedings{zhou2025vlm4d,
-    title={VLM4D: Towards Spatiotemporal Awareness in Vision Language Models},
+  title={Vlm4d: Towards spatiotemporal awareness in vision language models},
-    author={Zhou, Shijie and Vilesov, Alexander and He, Xuehai and Wan, Ziyu and Zhang, Shuwang and Nagachandra, Aditya and Chang, Di and Chen, Dongdong and Wang, Eric Xin and Kadambi, Achuta},
+  author={Zhou, Shijie and Vilesov, Alexander and He, Xuehai and Wan, Ziyu and Zhang, Shuwang and Nagachandra, Aditya and Chang, Di and Chen, Dongdong and Wang, Xin Eric and Kadambi, Achuta},
   booktitle={Proceedings of the IEEE/CVF international conference on computer vision},
+  pages={8600--8612},
   year={2025}
 }
 ```